usma-eecs/ay23_capstone-09-dco/README.md

 ## Meeting with our Security Onion Contact
 We met with Mr. Di Giorgio via Teams to ask his professional guidance on how to edit Zeek via the Salt stack.

+# Final Design Review Report Feedback
+## Improves: block diagram, missing parallel work emphasis, conclusions, explain diagram better (specifically answer the question regarding the design of our contribution to the system), and fix SIEM misspelling on quad chart